-1. Local climate – Here in Australia, lots of us live in a reasonably humid climate.
+1. Local climate – In Australia, lots of us live in a reasonably humid climate.
 Unfortunately, this means that our air conditioners have to work even harder to keep us cool, resulting in an increase in energy consumption.
 It also means that in regions of the country where the humidity is particularly high, certain types of air conditioners are effectively useless.
-For example, evaporative coolers in particular, are almost pointless in more humid climates where the air already has very high moisture content.
-In the tropical northern areas of Australia, higher humidity levels actually cause moisture to form inside your air conditioning unit.
+For example, evaporative coolers are not suitable in high humidity due to excess moisture forming inside the air conditioning unit.
+For high humidity areas, a refrigerated system would be the best option for cooling.

-2. How many rooms you would like to cool – Choosing a unit to cool a single room is relatively simple, however if you would like to cool multiple rooms this requires more in-depth consideration.
-Window/wall box units are a good choice for cooling a single room.
-Multi-split systems are usually used for three or more adjacent rooms (these may be high-wall, floor-mounted or ceiling cassette systems) and ducted systems are usually used for whole-of-house cooling.
-It is recommended that professional advice be sought to determine the type of system most suited to your individual needs, to maximise the system’s energy efficiency and lifespan.
+2. How many rooms you would like to cool – Choosing a unit to cool a single room is relatively simple, however, if you would like to cool multiple rooms this requires more in-depth consideration.
+Window units or split systems are a good choice for cooling a single room.
+However, if you’d like to cool additional rooms at your property you might want to consider a multi-split system or a ducted air conditioning system if you require whole-house cooling.

-3. Room size and design/orientation– To ensure that the system you choose works most efficiently, it’s important to choose an air conditioner with the correct cooling output or capacity (usually measured in kilowatts) for the space.
-Selecting an air conditioning unit that is the wrong capacity for the size of room not only results in poor performance, but also in increased energy use and operating costs.
+3. Room size and layout – It’s important to choose an air conditioner with the correct cooling output or capacity (usually measured in kilowatts) for space.
+Selecting an air conditioning unit that is the wrong capacity for the size of the room not only results in poor performance, but also in increased energy use and operating costs.
 It can also reduce the life-span of the system.

-4. Energy efficiency – Think about how you can optimise the efficiency of your home, before you buy an air conditioner.
-High-efficiency units may cost more to buy initially, but can easily pay for themselves over a few years through lower running costs.
+4. Energy efficiency – High-efficiency units may cost more to buy initially, but can easily pay for themselves over a few years through lower running costs.

-The energy efficiency of air conditioners sold in Australia is reflected in a compulsory energy star rating labelling scheme*; the more stars shown on the label the more efficient the unit (please note that most ducted systems are not rated).
+Energy efficiency of air conditioners sold in Australia are ranked by an energy star rating labelling scheme*.
+The more stars on the label, the more efficient the unit (please note that most ducted systems do not display a rating).
 The label also gives an estimate of the annual electricity consumption.
-Check the *Energy Rating label on air conditioners in retail showrooms or visit the Energy Rating website (energyrating.gov.au) for a detailed, up-to-date list of appliances.
+Visit the Energy Rating website for a detailed, up-to-date list of appliances.

-Internal noise – Some air conditioners can create excessive internal noise that may interfere with sleep or conversation.
-Check and compare the sound power rating (dBA) of each system on the manufacturer’s brochure before purchase.
-As a guide, Evaporative coolers tend to give a higher inside noise than refrigerated air conditioners, especially at higher fan speeds.
-Refrigerated single room units are noisier than split systems.
+5. The noise of the system – Some air conditioners can create excessive internal noise that may interfere with sleep or conversation.
+Evaporative coolers tend to give a higher inside noise than refrigerated air conditioners, especially at higher fan speeds.
 Ducted or split systems tend to be the quietest due to the remoteness of the operating components.